stfc/PSyclone/tutorial/nemo_hands_on/2_nemo_profiling/README.md

    but no timing information is output!

-3. Manually add startup/shutdown calls.
-No timing information is output because the timing library is not being shutdown.
-This is because PSyclone does not have any knowledge of the overall application structure and therefore it is up to the user to insert startup/shutdown calls in the appropriate locations.
-The 'simple_timing' library only requires a shutdown call so you will need to edit the generated code (psy.f90), add 'profile_psydatashutdown' to the ``USE profile_psy_data_mod`` statement and add a call, ``CALL profile_psydatashutdown()`` as the final statement before the ``END PROGRAM``.
+3. No timing information is output because the timing library is not being shutdown.
+This is because PSyclone does not have any knowledge of the overall structure of an application and therefore it is up to the user to insert startup/shutdown calls in the appropriate locations.
+The 'simple_timing' library only requires a shutdown call so you will need to edit the driver program (`runner.f90`), add a `USE profile_psy_data_mod, only: profile_psydatashutdown` at the beginning and then add a call, `CALL profile_psydatashutdown()` as the final statement before the `END PROGRAM`.

    The compiled application should now output timing information when run, e.g.: